uapasha/slamdata-docs/source/administration-guide.rst

       * MongoDB 2.6 or newer

-Both SlamData Standard Edition and SlamData Advanced Edition include metastore databases as part of the distribution, listed below.
-These do not need to be installed separately.
+SlamData Standard Edition and SlamData Advanced Edition store configuration data in a metastore database.
+By default this is Java H2 but SlamData can be configured to use PostgreSQL.
+The Open Source community versions do not have this requirement.

-  * Metastore Datasources (SlamData Standard and Advanced Editions)
+  * Metastore Datasources (SlamData Standard and Advanced Editions only)
+      * H2 Java SQL Database
+          * included with SlamData
       * PostgreSQL 9.x
-      * H2 Java SQL Database
+          * must install and configure separately